SpektraSystems/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

 4. Once the check is complete the connection troubleshoot feature will display a grid view on the name, IP Address Status and Next hop as seen in the following screenshot.

      ![Network Watcher Connection Troubleshoot Blade.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image199.png "Connection Troubleshoot")

-## After the hands-on lab

-Duration: 10 minutes

-After you have successfully completed the Enterprise-class networking in Azure hands-on lab step-by-step, you will want to delete the Resource Groups.
-This will free up your subscription from future charges.

-You should follow all steps provided *after* attending the Hands-on lab.